ECONOMIC KICKOFF: 'What a difference a year makes'

 That was an effective segue into his next observation, “What a difference a year makes.
 Last year the economy was humming when we had this event.
 Then of course we hit the pandemic on March 13.”

-“It is hard to be an economist right now,” said Davis, pointing to the uncertainty of federal intervention in the hardships faced by so many Americans and others around the world because of the COVID-19 pandemic.
+“It is hard to be an economist right now,” said Davis, pointing to the uncertainty of federal intervention in the hardships faced by so many because of the COVID-19 pandemic.
 “How big is the next stimulus package going to be?
-Is it going to be a trillion dollars — or will be 2 trillion?
-We now talk about trillions the way we used to talk about billions."
+Is it going to be a trillion dollars, or will be $2 trillion?
+We now talk about trillions the way we used to talk about billions.

-“Will there be further waves of the COVID-19,” Davis asked about factors that might impact the economy and any kind of forecast.
+“Will there be further waves of the COVID-19?”
+Davis continued to ask about factors that might impact the economy and any kind of forecast.
 “And how long will it take to get the vaccine out there?”

 With that, Davis launched into an approximately 40 minute lecture about the current economic trends, then concluded with some “best guess” thoughts on where he thinks things are headed.

 Davis noted that the longest economic expansion in history ended and entered into a recession in March, prompted by the COVID-19 pandemic.
-He said that while most recessions in the U.S. are what he described as “goods recessions,” where the markets for things such as housing, cars, and durable goods “all fall off a cliff,” this one is different.
+He said that while most recessions in the U.S. are what he described as “goods recessions,” where the markets for things like housing, cars and durable goods “all fall off a cliff,” this one is different.

 “That is not true this time,” said Davis.
 “This time it is a service sector recession.
 The goods sector is doing OK.”